 A minimum of four Board meetings are held annually.
 Additional Board meetings areconvened by giving appropriate notice to address the Company's specific needs.
 In case ofbusiness exigencies or urgency of matters resolutions are passed by circulation.

-The intervening gap between two consecutive meetings was within the period prescribedunder the Companies Act 2013 and the Listing Regulations.
+The intervening gap between two consecutive meetings was within the period prescribedunder the Companies Act 2013 and the SEBI Listing Regulations.

 The Committee has formulated a Nomination and Remuneration Policy and the same has beenuploaded on the website of the Company at www.goacarbon.com The salient features of theNomination and Remuneration Policy is included in this Report as Annexure - I.

 Internal Control System

-IFC are not static andare in fact a fluid set of tools which evolve over time as thebusiness technology and fraud environment changes in response to competition industry practices legislationregulation and current economic conditions.
-There will thereforebe gaps in the IFC as Business evolves.
-The Company has a process in place to continuously identify such gapsand implement newer and or improved controls wherever the effect ofsuch gaps would have amaterial e3ect on the Company's operations.
+The Board has laid down Internal Financial Controls ("IFC") within themeaning of the explanation to Section 134(5) (e) of the Companies Act 2013.
+The Boardbelieves the Company has sound IFC commensurate with the nature and size of its business.Business is however dynamic.
+The Board is seized of the fact that IFC are not static andare in fact a fluid set of tools which evolve over time as the business technology andfraud environment changes in response to competition industry practices legislationregulation and current economic conditions.
+There will therefore be gaps in the IFC asbusiness evolves.
+The Company has a process in place to continuously identify such gapsand implement newer and or improved controls wherever the e3ect of such gaps would have amaterial e3ect on the Company's operations.

 Statutory Auditors' Observations